-I was standing in line of a dive Brazilian buffet restaurant with my husband for lunch.
-The food is inexpensive and delicious and we joke that this would be like visiting our grandmothers, if they lived nearby and were Brazilian.
+I was standing in the line at a dive Brazilian buffet restaurant with my husband for lunch.
+The food is inexpensive and delicious and we joke that this would be like visiting our grandmothers if they lived nearby and were Brazilian.

 Nothing much happened for a few weeks.
 Then one day, I had to go into work for a meeting and needed to find someone about a project I was working on.